 - Bursaries or grants: Your teen needs to be a student to be eligible.
 Turn2us have a grants finder for extra help with things like paying for a piece of technology or to help with studies.

 You can speak to a benefits advisor or contact our helpline for help applying for financial support.
 You can also use online benefits calculators to check what they’re entitled to, like those on the Turn2us and Entitledto websites.
-Find more information about studying and benefits here.
+Find more information about support your deaf child can get at school and college.

 To receive Universal Credit and other benefits, you’ll need a bank or building society current account, or an account with an alternative provider like a credit union.
 The account must allow you to both make and receive automated payments.